How do Footballer Contracts Work?

 Astronaut Schwarz

 Some clauses in football (soccer) player contracts are simply bizarre.
-When Stefan Schwarz joined Sunderland in 1999, he mentioned that he wanted to go to space one day, so the club put a clause in his contract that prohibited him from doing so!
+When Stefan Schwarz joined Sunderland in 1999, he had mentioned that he wanted to go to space one day, so the club put a clause in his contract that prohibited him from doing so!

 Sunderland felt the need to include this clause in his contract because it was believed that commercial space travel would be available within the next 5 years.
 Needless to say, we don’t believe the clause had any effect on Stefan Schwarz’s lack of interstellar travel.